BlendServe: Optimizing Offline Inference for Auto-regressive Large Models with Resource-aware Batching: Performance Analysis

+We first define compute density at the request level and extend it to the batch level in \S\ref{sec-req-level-to-batch-level}.
+We define the \density{} $\rho(r)$ of a request $r$ as the total compute time of compute-intensive operators divided by the total time of memory-intensive operators, following the similar intuition of arithmetic intensity~\cite{roofline}:

+where a larger compute density $\rho(r)$ indicates a request that requires more compute resources rather than memory bandwidth (i.e., compute-intensive).
+Note that the following formulations assume an unquantized data type, FP16, as well as GPU tensor core computation capability.
+One can easily adapt the data type and GPU capability by varying the constants in the formulas.

-These diverse requests consume different types of GPU resources (i.e., compute and memory bandwidth).
-For example, requests with long \outlen{} tend to consume more GPU memory bandwidth due to the quadratically increased memory access size, while requests with shorter \outlen{} tend to demand more compute because of the intensive GEMMs.
-To better understand this problem, we construct a resource usage model for a request with \inlen{} $p$ and \outlen{} $d$.
-Given a model of $P_{model}$ parameters, $H$ hidden dimension of model width, $H_{kv}$ feature dimension for each KV head, and $L$ decoder layers, and a hardware configuration of $\texttt{compute}$ peak FP16 GFlops and $\texttt{bandwidth}$ GB/s memory bandwidth, the total time for compute-bound operators of a single request $r$ can be approximated by total computation amount of GEMM operators and the self-attention in prefill phase divided by hardware compute capability:
+Next, to calculate $\rho(r)$, we build a resource usage model for a request with \inlen{} $p$ and \outlen{} $d$.
+Input length of a request is known as the prompt length, and we will discuss how to estimate the output length in \S\ref{sec:design:data-structure}.
+Given a model of $P_{model}$ parameters, $H$ hidden dimension of model width, $H_{kv}$ feature dimension for each KV head, and $L$ decoder layers, and a hardware configuration of $\texttt{compute}$ peak FP16 GFlops and $\texttt{bandwidth}$ GB/s memory bandwidth, the total time for compute-bound operators of a single request $r$ can be approximated by total computation amount of GEMM operators and the self-attention in prefill phase divided by the hardware compute capability:

-where $(p+d)$ is the number of tokens processed by all GEMM operators.
-Since parameters of GEMM ($QKV$ generation + FFN) occupy most of the model parameter, the computation amount can be effectively approximated by $\texttt{model\_size}$ and $(p+d)$~\cite{zhu2024nanoflowoptimallargelanguage}.
-The $p^2$ of the second terms comes from the quadratic computation of self-attention in the prefill phase, which is much smaller than first term with a $p$ less than $64$K. The total time for memory-bound operators can be approximated as:
+where $(p+d)$ is the number of tokens processed by GEMM operators during the lifetime of $r$.
+Since parameters of GEMM ($QKV$ generation + FFN) occupy most of the model parameters, the computation amount can be effectively approximated by the $\texttt{model\_size}$, $P_{model}$~\cite{zhu2024nanoflowoptimallargelanguage}.
+Since the attention consists of $2$ GEMMs including $P=Q\times K$ and $P\times V$ where each GEMM leads to $2\cdot p\cdot p\cdot H$ Flops, the total computation amount is then multipied with $L$ layers, i.e., $4\cdot p^2\cdot H\cdot L$.
+The $p^2$ comes from the quadratic computation of self-attention in the prefill phase.
+As $p\cdot H\cdot L$ is typically much smaller than $P_{model}$ on common workloads with $p$ of a few hundred tokens (Figure~\ref{fig:motivation-traces-length}), we omit $4\cdot p^2\cdot H\cdot L$ in the following deduction.

+The total time for memory-bound operators can be approximated by counting the total memory loading of $d$ times decoding attention during the auto-regressive generation:

-where $\sum_{i=1}^d(p+i)$ calculates the total number of loaded tokens by self-attention during the $d$ steps of the auto-regressive generation process, and $4$ comes from Key and Value vectors stored in FP16 for each token.
+where $\sum_{i=1}^d(p+i)$ calculates the total number of loaded tokens by self-attention during the $d$ steps of the auto-regressive generation process, and $4$ comes from key and value vectors stored in FP16 for each token.